p4lang/p4app-switchML/dev_root/client_lib/README.md

 ### 1.2 DPDK Backend

-The DPDK Backend used the DPDK library to perform communication.
-Thus it supports all of the NICs and drivers that DPDK supports.
+The DPDK backend uses the DPDK library to perform collectives operations with the UDP transport.
+Thus it supports all of the NICs and drivers that DPDK supports (we tested only Intel and Mellanox NICs so far).

 ### 1.3 RDMA Backend

-The RDMA Backend uses ibverbs directly to perform communication using the RDMA write and read protocols and it outperforms DPDK.
-However you must have a NIC that supports RDMA.
+The RDMA Backend uses ibverbs directly to perform communication using RDMA as a transport and it usually outperforms DPDK on more than 10Gbps NICs because of the additional hardware offloads.
+However, you must have a NIC that supports RDMA.

 **The full RDMA implementation is a work in progress and will be released soon.**